Windmill-Parts.com

 It has never been our intention to have the largest collection nor one consisting of one of a kind mills.
 There are plenty of others out there driven by such goals.
 Consistent with the overall intention of our windmill websites, we are focused on the casual collector and restorer and hope to create and assist entry level endeavers.

-Over the past 7 years much has been achieved.
+Over the past 8 years much has been achieved.
 The land was secured, the park meadow cleared, perimeter fence installed and a small reception building, large display barn & storage shed completed.
 Gathering and restoring our collection has been a huge group effort.
 Installations began many months ago on the first mills being moved to the property.
-All but 4 recently erected towers have complete mills on them bringing mills on display and in our collection to 73.
+All recently erected towers have complete mills on them bringing mills on display and in our collection to 75.
 We started installing the heads on 4/19/09 and had the first 26 complete mills in place as of 7/27/09.
-Michael Porterfield of Praire Legends Windmills in Choctaw, OK was instrumental in our stretch run progress.
-Our first indoor display facility is complete with 5 short towers erected inside that recieved their mills in early June 2010.
+Michael Porterfield of Prairie Legends Windmills in Choctaw, OK was instrumental in our stretch run progress.
+Our first indoor display facility is complete with 5 short towers erected inside that received their mills in early June 2010.
 A number of windmill weights and rare tail vanes are hung for display, and we have hung a large group of vintage pictures and windmill collectables that are also available for viewing.
 We completed clearing an additional 1 acre in Oct.
 '09 making room for our A-612, 8ft Xray, 6ft Dempster #7, and 5ft Star 37 mills.
 Those mills & towers are now erected with the Zephyr & Xray spinning in the breeze daily.

 Starting in October 2010 our efforts focused on clearing some new ground for additional mills.
 By early November the clearing had been completed and over the next 3 weeks towers for our I.X.L., OK and very early Eclipse were finished and erected.
 Restorations of the OK & I.X.L. are long since done and those mills are on their towers.
 The 8ft I.X.L. was donated by the late Dan Andreason the week before his passing.
 He would be proud of how his family owned windmill turned out as it was expertly restored by our local team with numerous parts from Dan Benjamin of Windmill R Us.
 Our local team did equally an outstanding job on the 10ft wood wheel OK sporting new wheel and vane provided by Loren Lockman of Double L Windmills.
 These two mills, joined by our U.S.W.E.
 Model B and 1873 Eclipse, flank our 2nd indoor display barn now complete and open.